German consumer law imposes new obligations for businesses offering subscriptions

 How can Logan & Partners help?

 Compliance with the new legislation requires a detailed assessment of the scope of new legislation, and an analysis of the measures put in place by the business.
-Our e-commerce team is available to assist with you with this and other matters.
+Our e-commerce team is available to assist you with this and other matters.